mbridak/not1mm/README.md

 ## Logging WSJT-X FT8/FT4/ETC and FLDIGI RTTY contacts

-**Digital modes only working for ARRL Field Day, ARRL VHF, and Weekly RTTY**
+**Digital modes only working for:**

+- ARRL Field Day
+- ARRL VHF
+- Weekly RTTY
+- CQ WW DX RTTY

 not1mm listens for WSJT-X UDP traffic on the Multicast address 224.0.0.1:2237.
 No setup is needed to be done on not1mm's side.
 That's good because I'm lazy.